kubos/kubos/docs/sdk-docs/index.rst

 This documentation section contains the various guides related to using the Kubos SDK:

     - :doc:`sdk-installing` - How to install the SDK onto your host machine
-    - :doc:`windows-dev-environment` - How to develop Kubos projects from a Windows-based host computer
     - :doc:`sdk-c` - A guide to using C with the Kubos SDK
     - :doc:`sdk-rust` - How to develop and run Kubos projects using Rust
     - :doc:`sdk-python` - How to develop and run Kubos projects using Python